calabash/calabash-ios/calabash-cucumber/doc/x-platform-testing.md

 # Cross-platform in practice

 So… The idea and design looks good.
-The question now is to to implement this is practice.
+The question now is how to implement this is practice.
 Here we describe the mechanics and below you'll find an example extracted from [X-Platform-Example](https://github.com/calabash/x-platform-example).

 There are a couple of ingredients we need.

 1. For each screen you want to automate, decide on an interface for a page object class (e.g. like `TalksScreen` above).
 2. Use only custom steps, and in each step definition *only* use page objects and their methods (no direct calls to Calabash iOS or Calabash Android APIs).
-3. For each supported platform, define implementations of the page object methods.
+3. For each supported platform, define a class with implementations of the page-object methods.
 4. Create a Cucumber profile (`config/cucumber.yml`).
 Define a profile for each platform (e.g. `android` and `ios`), and ensure that the profile *only* loads the page object classes for the platform.
 5. Rejoice and profit!